anshporwal/Photo-Blog/README.md

 # Photo-Blog
-A simple blog which displays pictures in a grid
+A blog which displays pictures in a grid